CJS students in the Master of Arts and Doctoral programs are eligible for a range of generous financial aid packages, fellowships, and awards.

 CJS Tuition Fellowships

 Eligibility: Applicants must be enrolled in the GTU’s Master of Arts program, with a concentration in Jewish Studies.
-Only CJS students who did not already receive the Jewish Community Fellowship are eligible.
-To receive the fellowship, students must be registered for at least 6 units in the Spring term.
+To receive the fellowship, students must be registered for at least 6 units in the term awarded.
+Awards will be spread across the Fall and Spring terms.

 Applications: To apply for the fellowship, please submit a 250-word essay in which you describe the focus of your graduate studies and how advanced Jewish study at the GTU serves your broader academic and/or personal aspirations.
-Applications for 2023 must be submitted by email to CJS Director Deena Aranoff (email@example.com) by Wednesday, January 18.
+Applications for Fall 2023 must be submitted by email to CJS Director Deena Aranoff (firstname.lastname@example.org) by Thursday August 31, 2023.

 Additional GTU Scholarships & Fellowship Opportunities